How Many Credits Do Online MBA Programs Require?

 Dual Degrees

-Dual degree programs are offered through many schools for students who wish to obtain an MBA as well as a second master’s degree in a different field.
-Johns Hopkins University, for example, offers a dual MBA and master’s in environmental engineering for students interested in learning about the technology that drives environmental protection.
-There are many other dual degrees options across finance, healthcare, biotechnology, and more.
+Dual degree or dual specialization programs are offered through many schools for students who wish to obtain an MBA and a second master’s degree in a different field.
+Widener University, for example, offers a dual MBA and master of jurisprudence (MJ) focusing on corporate business law.
+There are many other dual degree options, bridging business to law, finance, healthcare, biotechnology, and more.

 Dual degrees typically require an additional ten to 20 credits for graduation, depending on the school and the second degree.
-These programs are designed so that students can complete both degrees at the same time.
-The aforementioned Johns Hopkins dual degree requires the completion of 66 credits, while the MBA degree requires the completion of 54 credits.
+These programs are designed so that students can complete both degrees simultaneously.
+The aforementioned Widener University dual degree reduces the total credits for both degrees from 62 to 48, which enables students to complete two master’s degrees in two years.

 While dual degrees or added certificate programs like these are the most time-intensive due to the number of credits required, they almost always provide a credit discount compared to what students would encounter if they pursued two degrees separately.